nf-core/eager/docs/output.md

 * **% Trimmed** This is from AdapterRemoval.
 It is the percentage of reads which had an adapter sequence removed from the end of the read.
 * **Seqs** This is from Post-AdapterRemoval FastQC.
 Represents the number of preprocessed reads in your adapter trimmed (paired end) merged FASTQ file.
 The loss between this number and the Pre-AdapterRemoval FastQC can give you an idea of the quality of trimming and merging.
 * **%GC** This is from Post-AdapterRemoval FastQC.
 Represents the average GC of all preprocessed reads in your adapter trimmed (paired end) merged FASTQ file.
+* **Length** This is from post-AdapterRemoval FastQC.
+This is the average read length in your trimmed and (paired end) merged FASTQ file and should represent the 'realistic' average lengths of your DNA molecules
 * **Reads Mapped** This is from Samtools.
 This is the raw number of preprocessed reads mapped to your reference genome _prior_ map quality filtering and deduplication.
 * **Reads Mapped** This is from Samtools.
 This is the raw number of preprocessed reads mapped to your reference genome _after_ map quality filtering and deduplication (note the column name does not distinguish itself from prior-map quality filtering, but the post-filter column is always second)
 * **Endogenous DNA (%)** This is from the endorS.py tool.
 It displays a percentage of mapped reads over total reads that went into mapped (i.e. the percentage DNA content of the library that matches the reference).
 Assuming a perfect ancient sample with no modern contamination, this would be the the amount of true ancient DNA in the sample.
 However this value _most likely_ include contamination and will not entirely be the true 'endogenous' content.
 * **Endogenous DNA Post (%)** This is from the endorS.py tool.
 It displays a percentage of mapped reads _after_ BAM filtering (e.g. for mapping quality) over total reads that went into mapped (i.e. the percentage DNA content of the library that matches the reference).
 This column will only be displayed if BAM filtering is turned on and is based on the original mapping for total reads, and mapped reads as calculated from the post-filtering BAM.
-* **Duplication Rate** This is from DeDup.
-This is the percentage of overall number of mapped reads that were an exact duplicate of another read.
-The number of reads removed by DeDup can be calculating this number by mapped reads (if no map quality filtering was applied!)
-* **Coverage** This is from Qualimap.
-This is the median number of times a base on your reference genome was covered by a read (i.e. depth coverage)..
-This average includes bases with 0 reads covering that position.
-* **>= 1X** to **>= 5X** These are from Qualimap.
-This is the percentage of the genome covered at that particular depth coverage.
-* **% GC** This is the mean GC content in percent of all mapped reads post-deduplication.
-This should normally be close to the GC content of your reference genome.
-* **% MTNUC** This is actually a ratio of the number of mitochondrial reads to the number of reads hitting autosomal chromosomes.
+* **ClusterFactor** This is from DeDup.
+This is a value representing the how many duplicates in the library exist for each unique read.
+A cluster factor close to one replicates a highly complex library and could be sequenced further.
+Generally with a value of more than 2 you will not be gaining much more information by sequencing deeper.
 * **X Prime Y>Z N base** These columns are from DamageProfiler.
 The prime numbers represent which end of the reads the damage is referring to.
 The Y>Z is the type of substitution (C>T is the true damage, G>A is the complementary).
 You should see for no- and half- UDG treatment a decrease in frequency from the 1st to 2nd base.
 * **Mean Read Length** This is from DamageProfiler.
 This is the mean length of all de-duplicated mapped reads.
 Ancient DNA normally will have a mean between 30-75, however this can vary.
 * **Median Read Length** This is from DamageProfiler.
 This is the median length of all de-duplicated mapped reads.
 Ancient DNA normally will have a mean between 30-75, however this can vary.
+* **Coverage** This is from Qualimap.
+This is the median number of times a base on your reference genome was covered by a read (i.e. depth coverage)..
+This average includes bases with 0 reads covering that position.
+* **>= 1X** to **>= 5X** These are from Qualimap.
+This is the percentage of the genome covered at that particular depth coverage.
+* **% GC** This is the mean GC content in percent of all mapped reads post-deduplication.
+This should normally be close to the GC content of your reference genome.

+For other non-default columns, hover over the column name for further descriptions.

 ### FastQC